Neck Pain treatment & remedy for stiff neck

 stiff neck exercises & exercises for neck pain

-The alignment of the structures of the neck is usually the main problems, therefore the structure must be the main focus.
+The exercises for neck pain below are passive movements, rather than stretches, which will gently improve the alignment of the neck.
+The alignment of the structures of the neck is usually the main problem, therefore the structure must be the main focus.

 Aggressive stretching of the muscles can make the problem worse or further exacerbate the symptoms.
-The muscles of the neck may be sore due to over working (such as with a forward head posture), where the muscles become over stretched.
+The muscles of the neck may be sore due to overworking (such as with a forward head posture), where the muscles become overstretched.
 The muscles then instinctively tighten to ‘correct’ the posture.
-The results in them becoming tired and sore.
+This results in them becoming tired and sore.
 Logically, stretching them further won’t fix the problem, but potentially make it even worse.

 Exercises for neck pain should be used for temporary relief or to support interventions from a trained practitioner.
 Watch the video below to learn home exercises for neck pain.

 CHIROPRACTIC TREATMENT FOR NECK PAIN